 Eyelid twitching is common and isn’t typically a cause for concern.

-If your eyelid twitching persists for over a week or is accompanied by other symptoms, speak with a doctor.
-This may be a sign of an underlying condition.
+But if eyelid twitching persists for over a week or is accompanied by other symptoms, like drooping, consult a healthcare professional.
+This could indicate a more serious brain or nervous system disorder.

 Eyelid twitches can have many causes, though they’re rarely cause for concern.

-If you’re eyelid contractions are constant and don’t go away, contact a doctor.
-The twitching may be a sign of a more serious condition.
+If your eyelid contractions are constant and don’t go away, contact a healthcare professional.
+The twitching may be a sign of an underlying condition.

 Treatments, prevention strategies, and outlooks vary from person to person.
 But twitching related to stress, lack of sleep, and other lifestyle factors have the best outlook.